A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is a health insurance agent?

-An agent is a licensed salesperson who represents one or more health insurance companies and presents their products to consumers.
-Agents are licensed by each state, and must complete continuing education in order to keep their licenses active.
-If they work with the health insurance exchange, they must also be certified by the exchange and complete the exchange's annual training process.
+An agent is an insurance professional who represents one or more health insurance companies and presents their products to consumers.
+An agent must be licensed as an insurance producer by each state where they sell coverage.
+An agent must pass an exam to get licensed, and complete ongoing continuing education in order to keep their license(s) active.
+If they work with a health insurance Marketplace/exchange, they must also be certified by the exchange and complete the exchange's annual training process.

-Although many agents represent more than one carrier (and are generally referred to as brokers), some are captive agents, which means that they work exclusively with one carrier.
+Many agents are independent and represent more than one carrier (and are sometimes referred to as brokers,1 although the two terms are not necessarily interchangeable2).
+But some agents are captive, which means that they work exclusively with one carrier and won’t offer another carrier’s plans and products.

-Some insurance companies only use captive agents to sell their products, although this is fairly uncommon in the individual major medical market now that the Affordable Care Act has been implemented and most agents/brokers help people select from among a variety of plans available in each state's exchange.
+Some insurance companies only use captive agents to sell their products.
+But this is fairly uncommon in the individual major medical market now that the Affordable Care Act has been implemented and most agents/brokers help people select from among a variety of plans available in each state's exchange.

 Get your free quote now through licensed agency partners!